Status:

 Supporting Materials for this Triennial Review

-The following documents will not be incorporated by reference but provide supporting information, justification and context for the proposed amendments to Maryland’s water quality standards.
+The following documents were not incorporated by reference but provide supporting information, justification and context for the amendments to Maryland’s water quality standards.

 Designated and Existing Uses

 Recent data have shown that the current use classification of some Maryland surface waters are not protective of their existing use.
-The existing uses of these streams will be formally recognized by the department and some surface waters will be reclassified to use class III (or III-P) where data have demonstrated that the designated use and criteria are being attained.
+The existing uses of these streams have been formally recognized by the department and some surface waters were reclassified to use class III (or III-P) where data has demonstrated that the designated use and criteria are being attained.
 The following documents provide justification for and describe the scale of existing use determinations and use classification changes where applicable.

 Water Quality Criteria